SubasriNatarajan/python/Unit-1 Algorithmic Problem Solving.md

 ***Illustrative problems:*** *find minimum in a list, insert a card in a list of sorted cards, Guess an integer number in a range, Towers of Hanoi.*

+[Memcode flashcards](https://www.memcode.com/courses/2283)- 20+ flashcards to review the contents of this unit.
+Space repetition of the flashcards will help in retaining the content and perform better in exams."

 ### INTRODUCTION
 A program is a set of instructions that tells the computer how to solve a particular problem.
 Various program design tools like algorithms, pseudocodes and flowcharts are used to design the blueprint of the solution (or the program to be written).
 Computer programming goes a step further in problem solving process.
 Programming means writing computer programs.
 While programming, the programmers take an algorithm and code the instructions in a particular programming language so that it can be executed by a computer.
 These days, there are many programming languages available in the market.
 The programmer can choose any language depending on his expertise and the problem domain
 ### ALGORITHMS
-In computing, we focus on the type of problems categorically known as **algorithmic problems**, where their solutions are expressible in the form of algorithms.
-The term ‘***algorithm***’ was derived from the name of Mohammed al-Khwarizmi, a Persian mathematician in the nineth century (Al-Khwarizmi → Algorism (in Latin) → Algorithm).
+*In computing, we focus on the type of problems categorically known as **algorithmic problems**, where their solutions are expressible in the form of algorithms.
+The term ‘***algorithm***’ was derived from the name of Mohammed al-Khwarizmi, a Persian mathematician in the nineth century (Al-Khwarizmi → Algorism (in Latin) → Algorithm).*
-The typical meaning of an algorithm *is a formally defined procedure for performing some calculation*.
+- The typical meaning of an algorithm *is a formally defined procedure for performing some calculation*.
 If a procedure is formally defined, then it must be implemented using some formal language, and such languages are known as programming languages.
-The algorithm gives the logic of the program, that is, a step-by-step description of how to arrive at a solution.
+The algorithm gives the logic of the program, that is, a step-by-step description of how to arrive at a solution.*
-In general terms, ***an algorithm provides a blueprint to writing a program to solve a particular problem.
+- In general terms, ***an algorithm provides a blueprint to writing a program to solve a particular problem.
 It is considered to be an effective procedure for solving a problem in a finite number of steps.*** That is, a well defined algorithm always provides an answer, and is guaranteed to terminate.
 Algorithms are mainly used to achieve software reuse.
 <![endif]-->

 **_Real Life Example_**